AllardQuek/Music.allyTrained/README.md

 - Improve our bot's intelligence through more rigorous training such that it will better handle misspellings and provide users a better experience overall.

 ## Contributing 🤝
 We would love to hear your thoughts on this project!
-Feel free to reach out to us on Github or drop a comment at our [Devpost submission] (https://devpost.com/software/music-ally-trained).
+Feel free to reach out to us on Github or drop a comment at our [Devpost submission](https://devpost.com/software/music-ally-trained).
 If you would like to try out our Messenger bot, please submit a request to our [Facebook page](https://www.facebook.com/Musically-Trained-110675580692510) first as the bot is not currently available to the public.